lud77/Enumerate/README.md

 <h3 align="center">Enumerate</h3>

   <p align="center">
-    Track your habits and smash your goals!
+    Track your progress and smash your goals!
     <!-- br />
     <a href="https://github.com/lud77/Enumerate"><strong>Explore the docs »</strong></a -->
     <br />